What are the different regions in Japan that produce whisky and their unique features?

 Kagoshima is located on the southernmost tip of Kyushu island and has long been associated with whisky production.
 This region has some of the oldest distilleries in Japan including Suntory Yamazaki and Chichibu Distillery.
 The whiskies produced here are characterized by their complexity, with a strong influence from both Japanese and Scottish traditions.

-See also What are the different types of Bourbon?
+See also What are the ingredients in Bailey's Irish Cream?

 Hokuriku is located on the Sea of Japan coast and is home to several prominent whisky distilleries including Hakushu Whisky Distillery, Eigashima Shuzo, and White Oak Distillery.
 The whiskies produced here are characterized by their rich aroma and smooth finish, making them popular among whisky connoisseurs around the world.